jaehoonx2/AndroidCampDay1Day2/README.md

 * If users have cafe membership, the activity will discount total charge.

 ## MenuActivity
-* The purpose of the activity is simillar with CafeActivity.
+* The purpose of the activity is similar with CafeActivity.
-* RadioGroup and RadioButton is addded.
+* RadioGroup and RadioButton are addded.

 ## MemoActivity
 * The activity is a simple memopad app.